 Words: Nathan Chadwick | Pictures: Concours South Africa/Levi SAville

-A 1963 Mercedes-Benz 220SEb (W111) has won the Concours South Africa’s Best In Show title.
-Held at the Broadacres Centre in Fourways near Johannesburg on November 20th, the internationally judged event assembled 120 vehicles for its sixth running.
+A 1963 Mercedes-Benz 220SEb (W111) has won the Concours South Africa’s Best in Show title.
+Held at the Broadacres Centre in Fourways near Johannesburg on November 20, the internationally judged event assembled 120 vehicles for its latest running.

-Away from the concours competition, visitors could enjoy no less than four Ferrari F40s in celebration of its 35th birthday, while Toyota South Africa showed off its fresh-from-restoration 2000GT.
+Away from the concours competition, visitors could enjoy no fewer than four Ferrari F40s in celebration of the model’s 35th birthday, while Toyota South Africa showed off its fresh-from-restoration 2000GT.
 BMW M’s 50th birthday was marked, and there was a charity auction to benefit both Rhino Connect and Jaki’s Hearing.

 Plans are already in place for next year’s event, which is due to take place between September 1 and 3, 2023 .
 More details can be found here.